MantisVision/webUtils/docs/downloader.md

 - Limit the size of in-memory queue in initial buffering to 16-times the max size of the queue when not in the buffering mode.
 This usually equals 16 * minimaldownloadeddata.
 - *BUGFIX* Attempt to fix a bug when with the ryskdownloader waiting for a chunk of the data file indefinitely because it hasn't noticed the download loop has already finished.

+### 0.12.0
+Added `bufferData()` method to the `RyskDownloader` which forces to run the intelligent buffering even after the first buffer has been finished.

+#### 0.12.1
+Fixes regarding the buffering.
+The downloader no longer halts after the buffering is finished.
+Fixed subsequent buffering guessing the time to buffer incorrectly.